secretaria-ICA/Predicao_de_Geracao_de_Energia_Eolica/readme.md

 This work sought to use a neural network LSTM (Long Short Term Model) to evaluate the prediction of electricity generation from a wind turbine, using data collected for one year of production of this wind turbine and using the network to predict the generation for the following months.

-An erogenerator database was used.
 The application of a neural network model in LSTM (Long Short Term Model) presented satisfactory results for the database used, obtained from www.kaggle.com, https://www.kaggle .com/theforcecoder/wind-power-forecasting?select=Turbine_Data.csv.

 ### 1. Introdução